 - Data Processor: Sum & Substance Limited (under Article 26 of the General Data Protection Regulation (EU) 2016/679 (hereinafter, GDPR).

 - Cryptology Account refers to your user-accessible account.

-- Datacenter locations: we process and retain your personal information on servers in multiple data center locations, including the European Union and the Russian Federation.
+- Datacenter locations: we process and retain your personal information on servers in data centers located in the European Union.

 3. Your rights